 - After the cuff is inflated, the pressure will slowly drop on its own.
 The screen will show a digital readout of your systolic and diastolic blood pressure.

 - After showing your blood pressure, the cuff will deflate on its own.
-With most machines, you must wait for 2 to 3 minutes before using it again.
+With many machines, you must wait for 15 to 30 seconds before using it again.

 - A digital blood pressure monitor will not be as accurate if your body is moving when you are using it.
 Also, an irregular heart rate will make the reading less accurate.
 However, digital monitors are the best choice for most people.

 TIPS FOR MONITORING YOUR BLOOD PRESSURE

-- Practice using the monitor with your provider to make sure you are taking your blood pressure correctly.
+- Practice using the monitor with your doctor or nurse to make sure you are taking your blood pressure correctly.

 - Your arm should be supported, with your upper arm at heart level and feet on the floor (back supported, legs uncrossed).

-- It is best to measure your blood pressure after you rest for at least 5 minutes.
+- It's best to measure your blood pressure after you rest for at least 5 minutes.

 - Do not take your blood pressure when you are under stress, have had caffeine or used a tobacco product in the last 30 minutes, or have recently exercised.